ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

 **Instructions**

-1. Select Model
-Select the hairstyle model that you wish to install.
+1. Select Model: Select the hairstyle model that you wish to install.

-2. Select Folder
-Select the folder with the existing model files.
+2. Select Folder: Select the folder with the existing model files.

-4. Select Hairstyle
-From the dropdown list, select the hairstyle you wish to replace.
+4. Select Hairstyle: From the dropdown list, select the hairstyle you wish to replace.

-5. Click Apply
-The program will then replace the model files of the selected hairstyle with your chosen model.
+5. Click Apply: The program will then replace the model files of the selected hairstyle with your chosen model.

 Repeat this for every hairstyle you wish to install